-Quinhagak Street is paved with typical industrial/commercial roadway features such as curb and gutter and stormwater infrastructure to help convey surface runoff.
-While storm drain systems do exist along the project corridor, many drainage features are ineffective due to the poor condition of the road, grades, and curb and gutter.
+Several piped storm drain systems have been installed along the project corridor and connecting side streets.
+However, much of the existing drainage infrastructure is ineffective due to the poor condition of the road, grades, and curb and gutter.
 High groundwater levels and seasonal freezing have also created several roadway issues within the project area including widespread cracking, ponding, and potholes resulting in deteriorating roadway surfaces.
-Additionally, the majority of the piped systems in place were installed in the 1980s and are nearing the end of their design life.
-One of the primary goals of this project is to improve subsurface drainage along the entire project corridor to alleviate the high groundwater issues.
+Additionally, most of the piped systems in place were installed in the 1980s and are nearing the end of their design life.
+One of the primary goals of this project is to help mitigate the effects of the high groundwater issues.
 These improvements, along with upgrades to improve surface drainage, will extend the life of the proposed road and pedestrian improvements.

-There are two (piped) storm drain subsystems located within the project limits; the Quinhagak Street system, which is a part of the E. 64th Avenue system and the Askeland Drive system, all of which are part of the greater Meadow Street Park System that outfalls into North Fork Little Campbell Creek in Meadow Street Park.
+There are two (piped) storm drain subsystems located within the project limits; herein referred to as the Quinhagak Street system, which is a part of the E. 64th Avenue system and the Askeland Drive system, all of which are part of the greater Meadow Street Park System that outfalls into North Fork Little Campbell Creek in Meadow Street Park.
 These two systems convey stormwater runoff from the project corridor and surrounding areas and will be discussed in further detail below.